grigoryevpavel/role_lighthouse/README.md

 Role Dependencies
 --------------

-Role depends on role roles-nginx.
+Role depends on role role_nginx.

 How to install in subfolder **roles** of current project folder
 ---------------